-This clean eating hearty bean chowder recipe is the best chowder I’ve made in a long time!
+This bean chowder recipe is the best, hearty chowder I’ve made in a long time!

 This is one of those recipes that makes a huge pot of soup that you can easily portion out and freeze for a cold winter evening with some crusty garlic bread.
 It makes about a full gallon of soup.
 I love making a ton of soups because when winter hits and I inevitably catch a cold or flu, all I have to do is reach in the freezer, thaw and warm and lunch or dinner is on the table.